ENG19CS0334-TEJAAL-M/MACHINE-LEARNING-_ASSIGNMENT-1/README.md

 # MACHINE-LEARNING-_ASSIGNMENT-1
-Hey all, I have uploaded the most important machine learning algorithms .They are, LOGISTIC REGRESSION,LINEAR REGRESSION,DECISION TREE,RANDOM FOREST,KNN,SVM
+Hey all, I have uploaded the most important machine learning algorithms.
+They are, LOGISTIC REGRESSION,LINEAR REGRESSION,DECISION TREE,RANDOM FOREST,KNN,SVM